mzrimsek/env-replace/README.md

 ## Usage

-It is assumed a the file you want to substitute value into and a `.env` file exists where you are running the command.
+Prerequisites:

+1. The file you want to replace environment variables in your PWD
+2. An .env file with the values to replace in your PWD

 `env-replace <file_name>`

+You don't declare the .env file.
+It's assumed to exist and must be called ".env"

 ### Example file to have values replaced
 ```